(Last Updated on : 24/09/2014)

 Tourism in Nalgonda District

 The district of Nalgonda has no dearth of tourist destinations.
-The temples of Nalgonda are famous for its architectural beauty.
+The temples of Nalgonda district are famous for its architectural beauty.
 In fact the temples which gloriously stand in the district today, testifies the royal glory of the Satavahana and the Kakatiya rulers.
 Some of the well known temples of the district are Pachala Someswara Temple, Agastheswara Temple, Chayala Someshwara Temple and Kulpakji Teerth.
 These temples have wonderful architectural designs and styles.
 The other important tourist destinations of the region are Bhongir Fort, Nandikonda, Kolanupaka, Devarkonda Fort, Gajulabanda Yeleswaram and the District Archaeological Museum has several stone and bronze sculptures, ancient paintings and some epigraphic objects.